teamshadi/ffa-zkteco-mfbf/README.md

 2. [copier](copier):
  * copies lock/unlock table from local database (MySql) to a foreign database (SQL Server)
+   * these foreign databases are all ODBC DNS entries in the `odbc.ini` file mounted into `/etc/odbc`
  * triggers a user-defined web-hook

 3. [ui](ui):